Scientific and Technical Writing

 arrow

-• New starter/junior scientists beginning careers in business, industry or academia with some responsibility for contributing to and/or writing reports (internal and external)
+• New starter/junior scientists contributing to and/or writing reports

-• More experienced scientists and managers who want to refresh or improve their scientific writing ability and fluency
+• More experienced writers who want to improve their scientific writing and editing

-• Anyone wanting general guidance on preparing a scientific or technical journal article and/or the journal submission process
+• Those wanting guidance on preparing journal articles and/or the journal submission process

-• Students wanting guidance on preparing and writing a major theses (MSc, PhD etc)
+• Students wanting guidance on preparing and writing major theses

-• Writers looking to understand typical features of scientific writing
+• Non-technical writers looking to understand typical features of scientific writing

-This course is especially suitable for all physical and biological scientists, whether in industry or academia, and should be generally applicable to most scientific and technical disciplines.
+This course should be suitable for all physical scientists, engineers and technicians, whether in industry or academia, and across most scientific and technical disciplines.

 What's Included